Jay-study-nildana/FrontEndForStudents/ReactJSForStudents/StarterNASAAPODReactJS/addnewcomponents.md

 1. import everything you need first.
 1. Then, map all the props.
-1.Then, build the actual component.
+1. Then, build the actual component.

 # Hire Me

-I work as a full time freelance software developer and coding tutor.
+I work as a full time freelance coding tutor.
 Hire me at [UpWork](https://www.upwork.com/fl/vijayasimhabr) or [Fiverr](https://www.fiverr.com/jay_codeguy).

 # Hobbies